hinzed1127/notes/Dan Abramov - Just Javascript/03 - Values and Variables.md

 Answer: the final result is still "yikes"

-# What happened?
+## What happened?

 Straightforward answer:

 > This code will either print "yikes" or throw an error depending on whether you are in strict mode

-## Primitive Values Are Immutable
+### Primitive Values Are Immutable

-The false equivalency I made is shown here
+The false equivalency I made is shown here:

 ```javascript
 let arr = [212, 8, 506];